 It is easier for beginners to tune only using the adjusters.
 These are the small round screws on the tailpiece.
 This should be adequate for day to day practice.
 Tuning with the pegs is best left to the teacher.
 If you need any help please bring the instrument into the shop.

 Use the screw to tighten the tension.
 The stick should always curve inward towards the hair.
 Never over-tighten the bow or the stick will break.
 When the bow is not in use always loosen the hair in order to retain the spring in the stick.
 Bows will need to be re-haired from time to time.

 Rosin should be applied to the hair regularly.
 A new block of rosin is shiny in appearance and the surface needs to be roughened with sandpaper before use.
-Try not to get too much rosin on your hands or the instrument as it is very sticky.
+Try not to get rosin on your hands or the instrument as it is very sticky.

-REMEMBER – if you need further advice, we are only a phone call away!
+Remember – if you need further advice, we are only a phone call away!
 0161 445 4466